 ²10 Things I Wish Southern Baptists Knew About Southern Baptists

 ³This verbiage has been removed from the FAQ section of the SBC website.
-See “Susan’s” comments and my replies in the comments section for more info.
+The current wording of this information can be found here in Article III.